 We will jump into why alcohol rehab is a great idea in the sections below.
 But there is a third option, outside of AA and alcoholism rehab.
 Going to an addiction counselor can be a healthy way to process what you are going through.
 You can also assess what next steps you should take.

 Does getting one-on-one addiction counseling sound like a good idea in your case?
 You can find a list of addiction counselors in the Lakewood, WA area below.
 Consider participating in our inpatient or outpatient recovery programs.
-Or you can find more alcoholism counselors in the Lakewood area here.

 No matter how long you’ve been dealing with your drug addiction, you may be wondering what it would be like if you quit.
 Maybe you’re thinking of how you used to feel on top of the world with your career, or how you used to love to spend time with your family.
 Now, all of those things have changed.

 Or, it’s possible that you’re really not sure if you have a true drug addiction.
 Most of the time, you feel completely in control, and you honestly feel as though you could stop at any time.
 But you don’t.
 You keep using drugs even with the negative effects that they bring.